Introducing this Website

-This website is brought to you by the Yorkshire Dales Society.
+This website is brought to you by the Friends of the Dales (the “brand name” of the Yorkshire Dales Society).
 Here you can browse through photos, memories, stories and historical information of relevance to the Yorkshire Dales area of the UK.

-The website has been developed through the Capturing the Past project, which is part of Stories in Stone, a scheme of conservation and community projects concentrated on the Ingleborough area.
-The scheme was developed by the Ingleborough Dales Landscape Partnership, led by Yorkshire Dales Millennium Trust, and supported by the Heritage Lottery Fund.
+The website has been developed through the Capturing the Past project, which was part of Stories in Stone, a scheme of conservation and community projects concentrated on the Ingleborough area that ran from 2016 to 2021.
+The scheme was developed by the Ingleborough Dales Landscape Partnership, led by Yorkshire Dales Millennium Trust and supported by the National Lottery Heritage Fund.

-The site comprises collections of local historical material, which includes photos, old documents,wills, parish records and the memories of some of those privileged to have lived and worked in these upland communities.
+The site comprises collections of local historical material which include photos, old documents, wills, parish records, deeds and indentures and the spoken memories of some of those privileged to have lived and worked in these upland communities.

 The site is very much a “work in progress”.
-Additional collections will be added over the next few months as they are catalogued and digitised and by the end of 2017 we should be able to offer access to nearly 4000 items of historical material, much of it not previously available to search on-line.
+Additional collections will be added over the months to come as they are catalogued and digitised, but already we can offer access to over 3,200 items (over 15,000 individual pages) of historical material, most of it not previously available to search on-line.

-Presently, most material is concerned with the heritage of the ten parishes and townships surrounding Ingleborough.
-In due course the site will expand to include material from across the Yorkshire Dales National park area.
+Presently, most material is concerned with the heritage of the ten parishes and townships surrounding Ingleborough plus the parish of Long Preston to the east of Settle.
+In due course the site will expand to include material from across the Yorkshire Dales National Park area.
 The parishes are:

 - Horton in Ribblesdale

-To search the site please use the “Search Our Archive” search box on the home page NOT the search box in the menu bar (that’s a Google search).
+To search the site please use the “Search Our Archive” search box on the home page.
+A new instruction sheet for those new to searching the site will be found here soon.

 Contributing to the site